keenbug/ReSheet/README.md

 ## "Tutorial"

 When you open tables you see an empty document, realized by the Document Block (the hard-coded root block).
-It offers saving, loading and history functionality in a menu line.
+It offers a sidebar with saving, loading and history functionality.
 You can find example documents to load in `examples/`.
-It uses another Block, which is shown below the menu line.
+There is a tree of pages in the sidebar, where you can work with another type of Blocks.
+The main area shows the Block of a selected page.

-That is the Selector Block, which gives you the possibility to choose a Block yourself.
-You can choose from the blocks exported in `blocks/index.tsx`.
-The input expects a JavaScript expression where the blocks from `blocks/index.tsx` are in scope.
-You can also define and use custom Blocks, but you have to do this in a Block where you can define variables (like the `SheetOf` Block).
+That is the Selector Block, which gives you the possibility to choose a Block yourself. `blocks/index.tsx` offers Blocks to choose from.
+The input expects a JavaScript expression where the Blocks from `blocks/index.tsx` are in scope.
+You can also define custom Blocks and then use them there.

-After typing a valid Block, for example `JSExpr` or `SheetOf(JSExpr)`, you can see two areas below: a preview of the Block and the state of the block.
+After typing a valid Block, for example `JSExpr` or `SheetOf(JSExpr)`, there are two areas below: a preview of the Block and the state of the block.
 Clicking on the "Block" area activates the Block and hides the Command Block interface.
 You can get back to choosing the Block by clicking on the small gray "JSExpr" or "SheetOf(JSExpr)" label at the top.

 I think this should be enough to start playing around.